 - Stay hydrated.
 Don’t forget to drink a lot – of water.
 Whether or not you enjoy alcohol as part of your pirate adventure, it’s important to stay hydrated.
 If you are enjoying adult beverages, drinking water will also help to keep from getting sick and having a hangover the next day.

 - Be respectful of private property.
-There seem to be two types of homeowners along Bayshore Boulevard and the surrounding neighborhoods – people who love Gasparilla, and people who hate it.
+There seem to be two types of homeowners along Bayshore Boulevard and the surrounding neighborhoods – people who love Gasparilla, and those who hate it.
 While a great number of residents deck out their homes with pirate paraphernalia, there are also those who literally put up large fences and “no trespassing” signs in an effort to keep their homes from being plundered (and their yards from being stomped over and left a mess).
 Common sense is key – don’t climb over fences, throw trash into yards, or trespass anywhere.
 It’s just not worth it.

 For more details on the Gasparilla Pirate Fest, be sure to visit the event’s official website.